dolcy/laravel-appkit/README.md

 ###### *Not recommended for use just yet.*

-AppKit provides tools and utilities for building modular Laravel 5 applications.
+AppKit is a collection of projects that provides tools and utilities for building modular Laravel 5 applications.

 It comes with an authentication, shell and user management module out of the box, allowing you to dive right into building your own modules to expand your application.